AgeOfLearning/todo-app/README.md

 export default AddTodo;
 ```

 Great!
 At this point the form should be working again.
 Still much to do.
-We need to also update the edit and remove methods to use the store as well.

-Let's add the store methods in the mutations object in the SDO for updating todo completion, editing the description and removing todo items:
+We also need to update the edit and remove methods to use the store as well.
+Let's add the store methods in the SDO's mutation object  for updating todo completion, editing the description and removing todo items.

 ```javascript
 // routes/home/modules/todos-sdo/index.js